geonomylabs/EarthBox.jl/README.md

 [6] Dietterich, H. R.; Lev, E.; Chen, J.; Richardson, J. A. and Cashman, K. V. (2017).
 Benchmarking computational fluid dynamics models of lava flow simulation for hazard assessment, forecasting, and risk management.
 Journal of Applied Volcanology 6, 9.

 <a id="ref7"></a>
+[7] Kneller, E. A. (2025).
+The Formation of Seaward-dipping Reflectors in Volcanic Margins: Insights from High-resolution Visco-elasto-plastic Geodynamic Models with Extrusive Surface Processes.
+EarthArXiv Preprints.
+Preprint.

+<a id="ref8"></a>
-[7] Amestoy, P.; Duff, I. S.; Koster, J. and L'Excellent, J.-Y. (2001).
+[8] Amestoy, P.; Duff, I. S.; Koster, J. and L'Excellent, J.-Y. (2001).
 A Fully Asynchronous Multifrontal Solver Using Distributed Dynamic Scheduling.
 SIAM Journal on Matrix Analysis and Applications 23, 15–41.